SMAPPNYU/pysmap/README.md

 *returns* a collection that is limited on terms of the number of tweets it can output

+node: works differently than expected on datasets, it will apply this limit to each sub collection/file in the dataset, so if you have 5 files in a dataset it would apply a liit of 145 to each file in the dataset, and you would end up with 145 x 5 = 725 tweets.

 #sample

 gets a sample of tweets from a collection using reservior sampling